nhrap-hazus/export/README.md

 ## To Use

 Follow the steps below to run FAST.
-To ensure .py files run when double-clicked:

-1. Right-click the .py file and go to Properties.
-2. Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
+To ensure .py files run when double-clicked, right-click the .py file and go to Properties.
+Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
 If not, click "Change" and select "python.exe" from your Python installation directory.

-**Must have Anaconda Python 3.7 installed.
-Please read requirements.**

-1. Download zip folder from GitHub, unzip.
+**1. Download zip folder from GitHub, unzip.**

 ![Download Export](Images/Step1.png "Download Export")

-2. Double-click "hazus-export-tool.py".
-If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-tool.py" again
+**2. Double-click "hazus-export-tool.py".
+If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-tool.py" again**

 ![Open Export](Images/Step2.png "Open Export")

-3. Select a study region to export from those stored in your dekstop Hazus database, as shown in the drop-down menu.
+**3. Select a study region to export from those stored in your dekstop Hazus database, as shown in the drop-down menu.**

 ![Select Study Region](Images/Step3.png "Select Study Region")

-4. Provide a Report Title and type notes about your selected Hazus analysis (model inputs, date, settings, version, etc.).
-Metadata are required to share your model results with FEMA!
+**4. Provide a Report Title and type notes about your selected Hazus analysis (model inputs, date, settings, version, etc.).
+Metadata are required to share your model results with FEMA!**

 ![Analysis Information](Images/Step4.png "Analysis Information")

-5. Select summary information to export and a folder destination for exported files.
+**5. Select summary information to export and a folder destination for exported files.**

 ![Summary Information and Destination](Images/Step6.png "Summary Information and Destination")

-6. Click "Run".
+**6. Click "Run".**

 ![Run and Review](Images/Step7.png "Run and Review")